GENERAL INFORMATION LETTER –

 THE FARMYARD MENU

-You will receive your invoice on the 20th of every month.
-Kindly take the invoice from your child’s peg board and check your invoice on a monthly basis, as the amount owed may change from month to month because of the following factors:
+You will receive your invoice on the 20th of every month for the next month.
+Kindly check your invoice monthly, as the amount owed may change from month to month because of the following factors:

 -enrolment for extra-mural activities